 - Explosion Isolation Valve (EIV) – Gas cartridge actuator (GCA) releases gasses to close the explosion isolation valve in 5 milliseconds per inch of valve diameter or less, protecting connected equipment against deflagration pressures up to 145 psig.

 Explosion protection is important to your business.
 Finding the solutions to your explosion protection needs is something we have been doing since 2004.
 Our customers have found that they can trust the experience, knowledge, honesty, integrity and ethics of SSI’s sales team.
 We invite you to contact one of the members of this team to discuss how SSI can protect your employee’s life safety and your valuable assets for the continued operation and success of your company.
-Contact us at email@example.com or 1-800-360-0687 for a System Sales and Design Consultant to assist you with your needs.
+Contact us or call 1-800-360-0687 for a System Sales and Design Consultant to assist you with your needs.